 A2 Hosting is an independent web hosting company founded in 2003.
 They are based in Ann Arbor Michigan but serve hosting markets globally.
-A2 Hosting positions themselves as a high performance, speed-focused hosting company with excellent support.
+A2 Hosting positions itself as a high-performance, speed-focused hosting company with excellent support.

-Here’s my A2 Hosting review structured with pros and cons based on my experience as a customer.
+Here’s my A2 Hosting review – structured with pros & cons based on my experience as a customer.

 There are a lot of A2 Hosting reviews online – usually with user-generated reviews based on anecdotes and personal experience.
 That’s fine but I take a different approach.
 Like I mention in all my hosting reviews, there is no such thing as a “best” web host.
 It’s all about the right fit for your project based on your goals, budget, experience & expertise.
 Here are the pros (advantages) for considering A2 Hosting.